Latin American and Caribbean Feminist Encuentros: Second Encounter, Lima, Peru, 1983

 The Second Encuentro was held in Lima from 19 to 22 July 1983.
 Expecting a crowd of 300 participants, organizers were stunned when over 600 women arrived.
 The group contained representatives from Argentina, Brazil, Bolivia, Chile, Colombia, the Dominican Republic, Ecuador, Mexico, and Puerto Rico, as well as many women living in exile in England, Spain, Switzerland and the United States.
 Based on the theme "Patriarchy in Latin America", topics included economic development; empowerment; family; feminist history, literature and research; health; sexual violence; and sexuality.
-Though no specific program to address lesbian issues and lesbophobia was planned, a group of lesbians organized a workshop, which was attended by around 200 participants.
+Though no specific program to address lesbian issues and lesbophobia was planned, Claudia Hinojosa, Juanita Ramos (Juanita Díaz-Cotto) with other lesbians organized a workshop, which was attended by around 200 participants.
 It was one of the first region-wide forums where issues were openly discussed and created the foundations of bonding Latina lesbians into support networks to work for their inclusion.
 Another unplanned topic emerged with the participation of the exiles and a letter read from a political prisoner from Bolivia.
 The discussion broadened to encompass women who were harassed and arrested for attempting to organize workers.

 As with the previous conference, the polarization between whether women should create their own spaces or integrate with male-dominated spaces sparked debate and there was discussion on whether classism and the need to eliminate the struggle in social hierarchy was more important that gender struggle.
 Because the perception lingered that feminists represented white and mestiza, middle-class values, conflicts erupted with those who made up the majority of women working in the movement, i.e. poor, working-class, and indigenous, Afro-Caribbean or Afro-Latina.
 State oppression and rampant poverty, had politicized many women who had previously been ignored in the fight for women's rights.
 In response to their dire economic situation, human rights abuses, and political repression, these more radical constituencies demanded to be heard and included in strategies.